CaosRebeld3/caosrebeld3.github.io/README.md

 Created by YipiReb3l

-Nací y vivo jugando con las reglas establecidas, ahora creo mis juegos y les pongo mis reglas, porque en un juego todo es posible, las vidas son infinitas y yo elijo la historia y el mundo.
+Nací en las cenizas de un mundo en peligro de extincion,
+vivo jugando segun sus reglas.
+Ahora creo mis juegos y establezco el mundo y las reglas -_-

-I was born and I live playing with the established rules, now I create my games and I set my rules for them, because in a game everything is possible, lives are infinite and I choose the story and the world.
+I was born in the ashes of a world in danger of extinction, I live playing according to their rules.
+Now I create my games and set the world and the rules -_-